One of the best feelings after you complete a workout is that sense of satisfaction and accomplishment.

 “Eight healthy young men were studied during three periods of heat exposure in a Finnish sauna bath…Plasma noradrenaline increased about 100% at 80 D, 160% at 100 D and 310% at 80 DH.
 Adrenaline did not change.
 Plasma prolactin increased 2-fold at 80 D, 7-fold at 100 D and 10-fold at 80 DH.
 Blood concentrations of the beta-endorphin immunoreactivity at 100 D, adrenocorticotropic hormone (ACTH) at 100 D and 80 DH, growth hormone at 100 D and testosterone at 80 DH also increased, but cortisol at 80 D and 100 D decreased.”

 What this is ultimately saying is that growth hormone levels within the body were increased, in part due to time in the sauna, how hot the sauna was, and the frequency of sauna use.

 Saunas have been around for thousands of years and we understand many benefits that come with using them.
 However, that does not mean we know everything yet.
 Researchers still continue to conduct studies to this day to widen our understanding of how it affects the body and its internal systems.

 For what we know now based on research and studies, when it comes to using a sauna after a workout, the benefits are clear.

 Taking the time to incorporate a short 20 to 30-minute session after each workout can have a positive effect on one’s health, from muscle recovery to cardiovascular improvements.

 Health Mate Saunas is the leading manufacturer of infrared saunas for the home for over 40 years.
-Our high-quality infrared saunas are made with 100% PEFC Western Red Cedar, an antimicrobial, and one of the only woods known as a sustainable and renewable resource.
+Our high-quality infrared saunas are made with 100% natural, whole wood that is naturally anti-bacterial and sustainably sourced.
 For more information on our line of premium infrared saunas, contact us today to see how you can improve your skin, your health, and your life.